Cafe Rio Sweet Pork Recipe

 The cooking may take more or less time, depending on the size of your meat chunks.

-Pro tip: you don’t have to use a baking pan, but I find it so much easier than shredding meat on a cutting board.
+Shred the meat in a baking dish or on a cookie sheet.
+I find it so much easier than shredding meat on a cutting board.
 The baking pan catches the juices and keeps everything from spilling over.

 Cafe Rio Sweet Pork Recipe